doctest/doctest/doc/markdown/features.md

 There are many C++ testing frameworks - [Catch](https://github.com/philsquared/Catch), [Boost.Test](http://www.boost.org/doc/libs/1_60_0/libs/test/doc/html/index.html), [UnitTest++](https://github.com/unittest-cpp/unittest-cpp), [lest](https://github.com/martinmoene/lest), [bandit](http://banditcpp.org/), [igloo](http://igloo-testing.org/), [xUnit++](https://bitbucket.org/moswald/xunit/wiki/Home), [CppTest](http://cpptest.sourceforge.net/), [CppUnit](https://sourceforge.net/projects/cppunit/), [CxxTest](https://github.com/CxxTest/cxxtest), [cpputest](https://github.com/cpputest/cpputest), [googletest](https://github.com/google/googletest), [cute](https://github.com/Kosta-Github/cute) and many [other](https://en.wikipedia.org/wiki/List_of_unit_testing_frameworks#C.2B.2B).

 **doctest** is much **lighter** and is **unintrusive**.
 It also offers a way to remove **everything** testing-related from the binary.

 This allows the library to be used in more ways - tests can be written in the production code - just like with the ```unittest {}``` functionality of the **D** programming language.
 The name is inspired by the **docstrings** in python.

 - This makes the barrier for writing tests much lower - you don't have to: **1.** make a separate source file **2.** include a bunch of stuff in it **3.** add it to the build system and **4.** add it to source control - You can just write the tests for a class or a piece of functionality at the bottom of the source file (or even header file).
 - Also tests in the production code can be thought of as documentation or comments - showing how an API is used.
 - Tests can be shipped to the customer with the software to diagnose a bug faster.

-Even if you don't see the ability of writing tests in your production code as beneficial the library can still be used like any other - it is (almost - or will be) on par with the rest as far as features go and is much lighter, portable and clear.
-See the [**features**](#features).
+The library can be used like any other even if you are not fond of the idea of mixing production code and tests.
+It is (or will be) on par with most of the other libraries as far as features go but is much lighter, portable and clear - see the [**features**](#features).

 ### Unintrusive (transparent):